sparkflows/sparkflows-docs/docs/user-guide/export-import/index.rst

 This is useful when you need to move/copy things from one environment to another.
 The exported JSON can be checked into your source code control system such as git.

+  * Export/Import using JSON
+  * Export/Import the full zip file of the Project

 .. toctree::
    :maxdepth: 2